apache/trafficcontrol/docs/source/api/v1/keys_ping.rst

 Response Structure
 ------------------
 :server:	The hostname and port of :ref:`tv-overview`.
-:status:	The `reaspon phrase <https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html#sec6.1.1>`_ of the response that :ref:`to-overview` received from :ref:`tv-overview`.
+:status:	The `reason phrase <https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html#sec6.1.1>`_ of the response that :ref:`to-overview` received from :ref:`tv-overview`.

 .. code-block:: http
 	:caption: Response Example